google/WebFundamentals/src/content/en/updates/2018/05/first-input-delay.md

 interaction will have the greatest impact on improving the overall interactivity of the web.
-3. The recommended solutions for how sites should fix high first input delays (code splitting, loading less JavaScript up front, etc.) are not necessarily the same solutions for fixing slow input delays after page load.
+3. The recommended solutions for how sites should fix high first input delays (code splitting, loading less JavaScript upfront, etc.) are not necessarily the same solutions for fixing slow input delays after page load.
 By separating out these metrics we'll be able to provide more specific performance guidelines to web developers.